WiktorK02/Image_Converter_App/README.md

 ## About Project
 Application has been created in order to easy convert images into your <strong>Arduino</strong> project with <strong>oled displays</strong>
 ### How does it work:
-While you open .png and .jpg (others extensions in the future) image in app, the algorithm convert it to hexdeicmal array.
-Then it             returns full     code, ready to copy and put into the Arduino IDE.
-You can also preview how image will you like on your dislplay
+As you launch the application and load an image in formats such as .png and .jpg (with potential support for additional extensions in the future), the algorithm transforms the image into a hexadecimal array.
+Subsequently, it generates the complete code, which is readily available for copying and pasting into the Arduino IDE.
+Furthermore, the application allows you to preview how the image will appear on your display.
 ## Demo
 ![1](https://github.com/WiktorK02/image-to-arduino/assets/123249470/13ef2888-5a98-4d0a-a8c5-c2dc26e7ea3c)
 ![3](https://github.com/WiktorK02/image-to-arduino/assets/123249470/1e1bb538-91c3-4565-840a-62a25afd3da4)